AIZharau/de-zoomcamp-2025/02-workflow-orchestration/homework3.md

 Example: If your data is partitioned by day, a query filtering for a specific week will only scan 7 partitions instead of the entire table.

 **Clustering on VendorID**
-Clustering sorts the data within each partition based on the specified column(s).
+Clustering sorts the data within each partition based on the specified columns.
 If queries order by VendorID (e.g., ORDER BY VendorID), clustering on this column ensures the data is pre-sorted, improving query performance.
 Clustering also optimizes filters on VendorID, as BigQuery can use metadata to skip blocks of data that don’t match the filter.